elonen/clapshot/doc/connection-troubleshooting.md

 ### 3. Cannot Access User Management Interface (`/htwicket/admin`)

-(This only applies if you are using the example authentication method, htwicket)
+(This only applies if you are using the example authentication method, HTWicket)

 **Symptoms:**